inigolabs/revgen/README.md

 Configuration
 -------------
 - Each go:generate command has a list of file dependencies which can be configured in **.revgen.yml**.
-- Deps can be configured with one or more glob strings.
+- Gen deps can be configured with one or more glob strings.
 Revgen will compute the hash of all the files matched by the list of globs, and use this hash to determine if the generator needs to be called.
+- File deps can be configured to make sure generated code isn't edited manutally without calling generate.
+Running **revgen check** will check both the gen deps and file deps to make sure all the generated code is generated and not manually tampered.
 - Revgen stores the currently generated hashes in **.revgen.sum**, in general this file doesn't need to be edited.
 When in doubt, entries from .revgen.sum can be safely removed or the hash edited, they will be recomputed the next time revgen runs.
 ***
 Example .revgen.yml: